agmsb/k8s-cluster-footprint-strategies/README.md

 ## tl;dr

-If you meet the organizational requirements for running a shared cluster well*, you should always start with a shared cluster.
+If you meet the organizational requirements for running a shared cluster, you should always start with a shared cluster.

 As you onboard workloads into a shared cluster, eventually certain sensitive workloads may call for harder isolation than a shared cluster can provide.